Scary HR Mistakes Part 2: Skipping Steps When Firing An Employee

 This week we explore the creepy conundrums companies come upon in failing to take certain steps when firing an employee, particularly in not documenting the process.

 Terminating an employee is probably one of the scariest things a company can do.
 Just like ending any relationship, it can get emotional, with the person getting dumped becoming sad, or angry.
-But even scarier, ending an employee relationship has legal implications, meaning lawyers might have to get involved – the scariest thought of all.
-The following are some grave errors companies make when they have to let someone go.
+But even scarier, ending an employee relationship has legal implications, meaning lawyers might have to get involved.
+The following are some grave errors companies make when they have to let someone go:

 Not Writing It Down